opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/afterpay/PAYMENT_PAGE/README.md

 ### Creating the Merchant Account Group
 Create a new Integration in the OPF Workbench and set the Merchant ID.

-You can ude the Merchant ID supplied by your account manager.
+You can use the Merchant ID supplied by your account manager.

 ### Preparing the Postman environment_configuration file